 This UDO shall apply to all land within the jurisdiction as shown on the Jurisdictional Area Map on file in the Pendleton Planning Department and the Madison County Recorder's Office.
-Additionally, if or when the Town is granted Extra-Territorial Jurisdiction, those areas will be included in the zoning designations as described by this UDO and must adhere to the relevant development standards.

 E. Intent

 The intent of this UDO is to promote the public health, safety, and general welfare of the jurisdiction, and more specifically to: